Updated on December 11, 2020.

 - Must have a federal tax registration number, which is the 15-digit number found at the top-right of the T4-SUM.

-- Must not have previously used the CEBA program and will not apply for CEBA support at another FI.
+- Must not have previously used the CEBA program (for the original CEBA loan) and will not apply for CEBA support at another FI.

 - Must acknowledge intention to continue to operate its business or resume operations.